 Miranda Leigh Lambert (born November 10, 1983) is an American country singer and guitarist.
-She rose to fame in 2003 as the third-place finisher on the first season of the musical competition Nashville Star
+She rose to fame in 2003 as the third-place finisher on the first season of the musical competition Nashville Star.

-In 2011, Lambert recorded one disc with Ashley Monroe and Angaleena Presley as the side project Pistol Annies.
+Lambert also recorded two discs with Ashley Monroe and Angaleena Presley as the side project Pistol Annies.
 Between 2010 and 2015, she was married to fellow country singer Blake Shelton.

 - Kerosene (2005)

 - Revolution (2009)